|

 Most individuals with Lyme disease respond well to antibiotics and have full recovery.
 In a few patients symptoms of persisting infection may continue or recur, requiring additional antibiotic treatment.
 Varying degrees of permanent joint or nervous system damage may develop in patients with late chronic (lasting a long time) Lyme disease.
 In rare cases, some individuals may die from Lyme disease and its complications.

-What Research is Being Done?
+Research is Being Done

 The NINDS (National Institute of Neurological Disorders and Stroke) supports research on Lyme disease.
 Current areas of interest include improving diagnostic tests and developing more effective treatments.
 The National Institute of Allergy and Infectious Diseases, the National Institute of Arthritis and Musculoskeletal and Skin Diseases, and the National Center for Research Resources also support research on Lyme disease.